 It doesn’t matter whether you’re a bodybuilder getting ready to compete or an average person getting shredded for a vacation, the fundamentals of fat loss and muscle gain are the same.
 And you may be wondering how to lose fat and gain muscle, but don’t worry, we have you covered.

 Body recomposition is the journey of fat loss and muscle gain, but it isn’t an easy one.
 It requires a lot of hard work and dedication.
 The only way to get results you want is by being consistent.
 This is an in-depth guide on how to burn fat without losing strength.

-When it comes to building muscle, the only way to do so is through training, and in particular resistance training.
+When it comes to building muscle mass, the only way to do so is through training, and in particular resistance training.
 There are various methods and popular workouts that are known in the fitness industry when it comes to building muscle, but first you need to get the fundamentals right.

-This is an extremely important term when it comes to building muscle/ improving performance, without progressive overload you will not get the results you want.
+This is an extremely important term when it comes to building muscle and improving performance, without progressive overload you will not get the results you want.
 Progressive overload is the ability to gradually increase stress placed on the musculoskeletal system.
 This means continuously making the exercise more difficult through small increments, rather than just throwing a massive amount of weight on the barbell and hoping you don’t get injured.

 Progressive overload can be done in various different ways.
 One of the best ways to overload and build muscle is by increasing the weight.
 The more weight you lift, the more tension is placed on the muscle and the bigger and stronger they get.
 However, it isn’t always possible to increase the weight.
 For starters, our bodies will only be able to push to a certain point, or you may not have access to heavier weights.
 If so, you can still progressively overload by increasing the sets, reps, reducing the tempo or even reducing rest time in-between sets.